 All Students after enrollment are required to take an assessment exam.
 Students need to complete the assessment exam within the month of enrollment.

 Governing Law: Admission requirements, if applicable.
 Education Code Section 47605(b)(5)(H).
-Lifeline Education Charter School operates as a public tuition free school and complies with all laws establishing minimum and maximum age for public school attendance.
+Lifeline Education Charter School operates as a public tuition-free school and complies with all laws establishing minimum and maximum age for public school attendance.
 No student is denied admission to the school based on the characteristics listed in Education Code Section 220 (actual or perceived disability, gender, nationality, race or ethnicity, religion, sexual orientation, or any other characteristic that is contained in the definition of hate crimes set forth in Section 422.55 of the Penal Code or association with an individual who has any of the aforementioned characteristics).
-Admission to the Charter School requires a commitment from both students, parents, guardians and/or other concerned adult who may be directly responsible for the child’s development, i.e., counselors, social workers.
+Admission to the Charter School requires a commitment from both students, parents, guardians and/or other concerned adults who may be directly responsible for the child’s development, i.e., counselors, social workers.

 Applications from new students will be accepted from August 1 through November 15 for the fall semester and from January 1 through April 15 for the spring semester.
 If the number of eligible applicants does not exceed the number of vacancies, then all applicants who timely applied will be offered admission.